wieniek/tip-calculator/README.md

 ## Notes

 Challenges encountered while building the app.
-1. No refresh on application wake from background.
+1. I took me some time to understand UIController lifecycle and decide which methods to use.
+I run into a problem of screen not refreshing on application wake from background.
+Solved the problem by adding UIApplicationDidBecomeActive notification observers.
-2. Animations, layer positioning.
+2. Had a problem when attempting to combine two animations.
+I lost some time trying to change CALayer position.
+In the end found a proper way to fix the animations without going to CALayer level at all.

 ## License

-	Copyright [2017] [Wieniek]
+	Copyright [2017] [Wieniek Sliwinski]

 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.